promptfoo/promptfoo/site/docs/red-team/configuration.md

 ### Plugins

-There are three main components that affect the generation of redteam tests:

-### Plugins

 Plugins are specified as an array of either strings (plugin IDs) or objects with `id` and optional `numTests` properties.
 They must exactly match the plugin IDs available in the redteam system.

 #### Plugin Specification Examples